thejat/dynamic-network-growth-models/readme.md

 ##### Dependencies

-These are: numpy, networkx, [graph-tool](https://graph-tool.skewed.de/)
+The prominent are: numpy, networkx, [graph-tool](https://graph-tool.skewed.de/), pulp, matplotlib.

 Please make a pull request if you spot bugs or have suggestions!